Adjunct Associate Professor

 Classical & Modern Languages & Literatures

-Mariana Romo-Carmona is Adjunct Assistant Professor at City College, CUNY, where she has taught in the Classical and Modern Languages & Literatures Department, The Latin American and Latinx Studies Program, and the English Department.
-Her teaching experience includes the MFA Program in Creative Writing, Goddard College (1994-2006), and the Joseph F. Murphy Institute for Labor Studies, CUNY (2001-2012).
+Mariana Romo-Carmona is Adjunct Associate Professor at City College, CUNY, where she teaches in the Latin American and Latinx Studies Program (LALS).
+She has taught Spanish and Spanish literature in the Classical and Modern Languages & Literatures Department, and Latin American literature in the English Department.
+Her teaching experience includes the MFA Program in Creative Writing, Goddard College (1994-2006), and the Joseph S. Murphy Institute for Labor Studies, CUNY (2001-2012).
 Dr. Romo-Carmona has participated as keynote speaker, panel moderator and presenter, at academic and literary conferences.

-Interests include the poetry of the Chilean Vanguard (1930s); Latin American literature from the Southern Cone to the Antilles; the literature of Latinx and people of color, in queer and feminist activism in late 20th century; Latin American migrations, and Latina writers in Latinx Studies in the 21st century.
+Interests include the poetry of the Chilean Vanguard (1930s); Latin American literature from the Southern Cone to the Antilles; the literature of Black and Indigenous people of color in queer and feminist activism in late 20th century; Latin American migrations, and Latina/o writers in Latinx Studies in the 21st century.
+She received the Monette-Horwitz Dissertation Award from CLAGS, 2019, for her doctoral dissertation, “Una enunciación intersticial: la poética del destierro de Carlos de Rokha.”

 Sobrevivir y otros complejos: Narrative Poems in Englillano.
 New York: Escritorial Press, 2011.